Relief-1/Relief1/README.md

 By helping anyone who wants to provide organizations with the aid they need to help those affected by natural disasters.

 ##What are we doing?
 We are building a permanent platform on the internet that makes it easy and simple to donate money directly to organizations that are making a difference.
 Anyone, anywhere in the world will be able to do this from a smart phone or computer.
-We will also track everyone’s impact on the world and making his or her influence count.
+We will also track everyone’s impact on the world,  making his or her influence count.

 # We Need Your Help